NEU-DSG/tapas-xq/API.md

 The TEI core file must be stored <em>before</em> any of its derivatives.

 This endpoint returns the MODS record derived from the TEI file, with status code 201.

-If no TEI document is associated with the given <code>doc-id</code>, or if something went wrong with the MODS transformation, the response will have a status code of 500.
+If no TEI document is associated with the given <code>doc-id</code>, a response with HTTP status code 404 will be returned.

+If something went wrong with the MODS transformation, the response will have a status code of 500.
+If necessary, the TAPAS-xq maintainer should be alerted so they can fix the problem.

 <table><caption>Request settings</caption><thead><tr><th style="min-width:10%;">Name</th><th>Description</th><th>Where to set value</th></tr></thead><tbody><tr><th scope="row">project-id</th><td>The unique identifier of the project which owns the work.</td><td>URL</td></tr><tr><th scope="row">doc-id</th><td>A unique identifier for the document record attached to the original TEI document and
 its derivatives.</td><td>URL</td></tr><tr><th scope="row">title</th><td>Optional.
 The work’s title as it should appear in TAPAS metadata.</td><td>form parameter</td></tr><tr><th scope="row">authors</th><td>Optional.
 A list of authors’ names as they should appear in TAPAS metadata, separated